-3. Internet Status Indicator
+3. Internet-Status Indicator

 This indicator is visible in all pages of the Router, indicating the connection status of the Router.
-When the indicator says "connection OK" in GREEN, the Router is connected to the Internet.
-When the Router is not connected to the Internet, the indicator will read "no connection" in RED.
+When the indicator says "Connected" in blue, the Router is connected to the Internet.
+When the Router is not connected to the Internet, the indicator will read "No Connection" in RED.
 The indicator is automatically updated when you make changes to the settings of the Router.